Govt agencies, Bestlink blamed for Tanay tragedy

 Poe pointed out that the school–Bestlink–also failed to assign a teacher to accompany the students to a field trip to Tanay in line with a supposed requirement under the National Service Training Program.

-The school earlier said it was not aware that Harana Tours, which they had contracted for the fid trip, sub-contracted the Panda bus involved in the accident.
+The school earlier said it was not aware that Harana Tours, which they had contracted for the field trip, sub-contracted the Panda bus involved in the accident.

 Poe proposed a National Transportation Safety Board, an independent body under the Office of the President, that, among others “will focus on clear-cut investigations of transport-related accidents.”